Warrant Officer Prerequisites and Duty Description

 • Soldiers will submit all NCOERs; other service components will submit all evaluation reports.

-• Successful duty performance is considered as a preponderance of the following:
+• Outstanding duty performance is considered as a preponderance of the following:

 • DA Form 2166-8.
 Exceeding the standard (Excellence).
 Rated by the Rater (Part Va) as “Among the Best” with strong Senior Rater comments.